DR3WH0/DR3WH0.github.io/_posts/2013-08-19-lastfm-autotweet.md

 **Instructions**

 1. See [this post](http://dr3wh0.github.io/dr3wh0/2013/08/17/lastfm-autoresume-part-2/) for instructions on setting up a Firefox 'lastfm' profile with the Profile Manager.
 Your new profile will need to stay logged in to Last.fm for the tweets to work.
-2. Create a [Last.fm API key](http://www.last.fm/api/account/create) and add it to 'lastfm-autotweet.yaml'.
+2. Create a [Last.fm API key](http://www.last.fm/api/account/create) and add it to 'lastfm-autotweet.yaml' along with your Last.fm username.
-4. Enter your Last.fm username in 'lastfm-autotweet.yaml' and save the file.
 3. [Authenticate Twurl](http://rubydoc.info/gems/twurl/0.8.3/file/README) with a Twitter API Key.
 You will need to set up a [Twitter Dev Application](https://dev.twitter.com/) for your account and enable it to 'Read & Write.'
 There's a good write up on how to do that at [Stack Overflow](http://stackoverflow.com/questions/12916539/simplest-php-example-for-retrieving-user-timeline-with-twitter-api-version-1-1/15314662#15314662).
-5. Run 'lastfm-autotweet.rb', enter a station name, and enjoy uninterrupted, free Last.fm listening with each track posted to your Twitter feed.
+4. Run 'lastfm-autotweet.rb', enter a station name, and enjoy uninterrupted, free Last.fm listening with each track posted to your Twitter feed.

 As always, let me know what you think [here](https://gist.github.com/DR3WH0/6268055#file-lastfm-autotweet-yaml), or [here](http://www.last.fm/user/DR3WH0), or in the [comments](http://dr3wh0.github.io/guestbook.html).